Nationale 1 Masculin: Recent finals

 The finals were originally played in a single-game format.
 In 2022, the league switched to a best-of-three series format.

 Performance by club

 Teams shown in italics are no longer in existence.

 Individual awards

-King of the Season
+King of the Season (Most Valuable Player)

 The King of the Season award (in French: Roi du Saison) is given each year to the best performing player of the NM1 season.
-Since 2014, the awards were re-named to the Most valuable player awards, in line with International practice.
+Since 2014, the awards were re-named to the most valuable player awards, in line with International practice.